-Wanda Alexander, MPH, RN, FCN and Jessica Drecktrah, MHA, MN, RN, FCN are our lead faculty members.
-The lead faculty are complemented by an interfaith team of Adjunct Faculty comprised of experienced faith community nurses and nursing educators.
+Sondra Weinzierl, RN, BA, MA, FCN is our lead faculty member.
+The lead faculty is complemented by an interfaith team of Adjunct Faculty comprised of experienced faith community nurses and nursing educators.

-Jessica graduated from the University of Nebraska, Lincoln, with a dual Bachelor of Arts degree in Health Services Administration and English Literature.
-She obtained her Master of Healthcare Administration and Master of Nursing degrees from the University Of Minnesota within the Twin Cities Campus.
-Over the last decade, Jessica has championed innovative healthcare initiatives within academia, provider settings, and retail.
-Prior to her current role within the Faith Community Nurse Network as Program Director, Jessica served as a management consultant to the YMCA to help define their healthy aging strategy.
+Currently serving as FCNN's Operating Officer and Vice Chair of the Board through in kind support from Presbyterian Homes.
+From 2016-2018, Jess launched FCNN’s Stepping On program as it’s Program Director.
+Over the last decade, she has championed innovative healthcare initiatives within academia, provider settings, and retail.
+Jess has also served as a management consultant to the YMCA to help define their healthy aging strategy and launch the George Wellbeing Center.
 She also has held leadership positions within Target, the University of Minnesota, Allina Hospitals and Clinics, and Ecumen, a provider of homes and services for older adults.
 Her areas of expertise include strategy development, program development, as well as project and performance management.

 Delores (Dee) Johnson Huanca, RN, BS, MS, FCN